Bat Creek Stone: Analysis and debate

-Robert Mainfort and Mary Kwas concluded the inscription is not genuine paleo-Hebrew but rather a 19th-century forgery, and other archaeologists such as Kenneth Feder have supported the claim that the tablet is a fraud.
-Mainfort and Kwas have identified the source of the inscription.
-It was most likely copied from the General History, Cyclopedia, and Dictionary of Freemasonry.
-This specific volume was "extensively reprinted during the latter half of the nineteenth century", and would have been available to the forger.
-Archaeologist Bradley T. Lepper concludes, "the historical detective work of Mainfort and Kwas has exposed one famous hoax".
-And Professor in Biblical Studies and Ancient Near Eastern Studies at Johns Hopkins University, Kyle McCarter expresses, "the Bat Creek stone has no place in the inventory of Hebrew inscriptions from the time of the First Jewish Revolt against Rome" and "belongs to the melodrama of American archaeology in the late 19th century".
-McCarter concluded, "It seems probable that we are dealing here not with a coincidental similarity but with a fraud".
+Robert Mainfort and Mary Kwas concluded that the inscription is not genuine paleo-Hebrew but rather a nineteenth-century forgery, a conclusion supported by other archaeologists, including Kenneth Feder.
+Mainfort and Kwas argued that the inscription was most likely copied from the General History, Cyclopedia, and Dictionary of Freemasonry.
+They cited similarities between the Bat Creek inscription and a published illustration of paleo-Hebrew characters, and noted that this specific volume was "extensively reprinted during the latter half of the nineteenth century" and would have been available to the alleged forger.
+Archaeologist Bradley T. Lepper wrote that "the historical detective work of Mainfort and Kwas has exposed one famous hoax".
+Similarly, Professor of Biblical Studies and Ancient Near Eastern Studies at Johns Hopkins University, Kyle McCarter, stated that "the Bat Creek stone has no place in the inventory of Hebrew inscriptions from the time of the First Jewish Revolt against Rome" and "belongs to the melodrama of American archaeology in the late 19th century".
+McCarter further concluded, "It seems probable that we are dealing here not with a coincidental similarity but with a fraud".